 [Regulation 12 inserted in Gazette 20 Jun 1997 p.
 2838.]

-13. Lists of accounts
+13. Payments from municipal fund or trust fund by CEO, CEO’s duties as to etc.

 (1) If the local government has delegated to the CEO the exercise of its power to make payments from the municipal fund or the trust fund, a list of accounts paid by the CEO is to be prepared each month showing for each account paid since the last such list was prepared —

-(a) the payee’s name;
+(a) the payee’s name; and